sav-che/TL-2/Authors/Dobe, Paul {std. Dobe}.md

-> [!cite] BHL link: this entry starts at [page 1](https://www.biodiversitylibrary.org/item/103835#page/11/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 1](https://www.biodiversitylibrary.org/page/33259989) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dobe, Paul (fl.
-1929), German artist, born 13 Oct 1880 at Magdeburg, living at Weimar, studied art at Berlin and Munich, drawings of plants in musea at Erfurt, Magdeburg and Weimar. (*Dobe*).
+1929), German artist, born 13 Oct 1880 at Magdeburg, living at Weimar, studied art at Berlin and Munich, drawings of plants in musea at Erfurt, Magdeburg and Weimar.
+**Abbreviated name**: *Dobe*

 #### Herbarium and types